-4 Relevance to the Council's Corporate Plan and Strategic Plans
+5 Relevance to the Council's Corporate Plan and Strategic Plans

-- 4.1 The budget is a financial representation of the organisation's activity.
-Financial constraints will, therefore, inevitably act as a limit to the activities that can be undertaken. - 4.2 The Council is progressing well on its transformation journey on the way to becoming a commissioning led, outcomes focussed organisation.
-The latest Corporate Outcomes Framework provides the strategic direction and defines the measures with which the Council will gauge it progress against these outcomes. - 4.3 This 2016/17 budget is built using the foundations of sound financial management and improved ways of working, with many of the efficiencies already recognised in the budget.
+5.1 The budget is a financial representation of the organisation's activity.
+Financial constraints will, therefore, inevitably act as a limit to the activities that can be undertaken.

+- 5.2 The Council is progressing well on its transformation journey on the way to becoming a commissioning led, outcomes focussed organisation.
+The latest Corporate Outcomes Framework provides the strategic direction and defines the measures with which the Council will gauge it progress against these outcomes. - 5.3 This 2016/17 budget is built using the foundations of sound financial management and improved ways of working, with many of the efficiencies already recognised in the budget.
 Over time through 2016/17 and beyond the financial strategy will become even more aligned to the new outcomes framework.

-5 Internal and External Consultation
+6 Internal and External Consultation

-5.1 As part of the preparation for the budget, all Executive Directors and Directors have been consulted.

-- 5.2 In addition, budget consultation meetings are held with representatives from the unions and from the business community. - 5.3 This report will also be reviewed by the Corporate Scrutiny Committee prior to final presentation of the budget to Council on 9 February 2016.
+- 6.1 As part of the preparation for the budget, all Executive Directors and Directors have been consulted. - 6.2 In addition, budget consultation meetings are held with representatives from the unions and from the business community. - 6.3 This report has also been reviewed by the Corporate Scrutiny Committee on 26th January.

-6 Legal Implications (Monitoring Officer)
+7 Legal Implications (Monitoring Officer)